 Yes I did.

 7) How would you classify your pun genre?

-I would classify this genre as clean wit and humor.
-Similar to dad jokes.
+I classify this as clean wit and humor.
+Or dad jokes for short.

 8) Are the puns retold or originals?

 The puns are original play of words.

 9) What can you say if someone wrote a joke that is similar to yours?

 I can say that someone and I must have channeled a similar source of inspiration.
 It would spoil my fun if I researched for processed jokes and claim them as my own.